-Huawei just launched their new Nova 5 series smartphones and along with that release they also unveiled a whole new 7nm processor, by the name Kirin 810.
-This is the second 7nm architecture processor from Huawei other than their flagship specific Kirin 980 chip launched last year.
-The most significant thing about this processor is the AI accelerator build on the basis of Huawei’s Da Vinci Architecture.
+Huawei just launched their new Nova 5 series smartphones, and along with that release, they also unveiled a whole new 7nm processor, Kirin 810.
+This is the second 7nm architecture processor from Huawei other than their flagship-specific Kirin 980 chip launched last year.
+The most significant thing about this processor is the AI accelerator built based on Huawei’s Da Vinci Architecture.
 This boosts the AI capabilities of the 810 chipsets even above the flagship Kirin 980 and the Snapdragon 855.
-The 7nm architecture of the 810 allows it to achieve a 28 per cent more efficiency than a more traditional 10nm architecture.
-Also the transistor density 64 per cent higher than the 10nm architecture.
-Here, we will discuss what’s the differences between Kirin 810, Kirin 980 and Snapdragon 855.
+The 7nm architecture of the 810 allows it to achieve 28 percent more efficiency than a more traditional 10nm architecture.
+Also, the transistor density is 64 percent higher than the 10nm architecture.
+Here, we will discuss the differences between Kirin 810, Kirin 980, and Snapdragon 855.

 Huawei’s mid-range Kirin 810 SoC

-Qualcomm has a reserved 600 series processor as a mid-range offering besides the top of the line 800 series processors.
+Qualcomm has a reserved 600 series processor as a mid-range offering besides the top-of-the-line 800 series processors.
 However, Qualcomm released a new 700 series line processor as a high mid-range offering for smartphones lying between a flagship and a mid-range.
-Huawei was not about to sit idle to this and the Kirin 810 is the answer we see to Qualcomm’s 700 series processors.
-The Kirin 810 also lies between their mid-range oriented Kirin 710 processor and top of the line Kirin 980 processor seen on devices like the Huawei P30 Pro and the Mate 20.
+Huawei was not about to sit idle to this, and the Kirin 810 is the answer we see to Qualcomm’s 700 series processors.
+The Kirin 810 also lies between their mid-range oriented Kirin 710 processor and the top-of-the-line Kirin 980 processor on devices like the Huawei P30 Pro and the Mate 20.

 AI Benchmark Test: Kirin 810 beats Kirin 980 and Snapdragon 855

-Kirin 810 is in a top of the line of AI benchmark results, with the Nova 5 achieving a spot (with an AI Score of 33,863 points) even above the Asus Zenfone 6 powered by the latest top Snapdragon 855 processor.
+Kirin 810 is in top-of-the-line AI benchmark results, with the Nova 5 achieving a spot (with an AI Score of 33,863 points) even above the Asus Zenfone 6 powered by the latest top Snapdragon 855 processor.
 What it means is that Huawei’s AI game is going to top any other company’s AI implementation from now on.
-This new Huawei Nova 5 by using deep learning algorithms can now implement night mode even on the front camera, which is first in case of any smartphone out there.
+This new Huawei Nova 5, by using deep learning algorithms, can now implement night mode even on the front camera, which is first in case of any smartphone out there.
 What these algorithms do is that they enhance the human subject on the picture being processed while deposing dark backgrounds.